Management and Security powered by Landesk

 •Windows 10 devices use Windows Push Notification Services (WNS), which requires you to have a Windows developer account.

-We do what we can to make this easier, but Ivanti cannot provide, submit, or obtain these credentials for or on behalf of your organization.
-Once you have created the credentials, enter them in the console.
+NOTE: We do what we can to make this easier, but Ivanti cannot provide, submit, or obtain these credentials for or on behalf of your organization.

 1.Make sure you have an Apple ID to create the certficate with.